knicklabs/lorem-ipsum.js/README.md

   , format: 'plain'               // Plain text or html , words: ['ad', 'dolor', ... ]  // Custom word dictionary.
 Uses dictionary.words (in lib/dictionary.js) by default.
   , random: Math.random           // A PRNG function.
 Uses Math.random by default
+  , suffix: EOL                   // The character to insert between paragraphs.
+Defaults to default EOL for your OS.
 });
 ```